 - 3 cups of kimchi vegetables

 - Slice the pork belly into bite-sized strips.

 - Dice the spring onions and garlic.
 Cut the tofu into bite-sized cubes.

-- Bring to a boil and simmer for 30 minutes with the lid on.
+- Bring to a boil, reduce the heat and simmer for 30 minutes with the lid on.

 Keywords: kimchi, keto, paleo, gluten-free, low-carb, probiotic, healthy, Asian, traditional, simple, 10-ingredients or less, kid-friendly, dinner